 For starters, we are not suggesting that income generation shouldn't be a key goal for most charities (or, indeed, investors generally).
 It is, after all, one of the two components of the total return equation.
 The other is price appreciation which may itself be driven by income growth.
 So when we talk about a total return approach, we are not saying we should be exclusively investing in securities (or asset classes) with growth potential that pay little in the way of income.
-We saw the downside of that type of strategy during the late 1990s during the boom and subsequent bust in technology stocks (which were generally 'growth' stocks offering little or no dividend), as well as more recently following the Covid pandemic.
+We saw the downside of that type of strategy during the late 1990s during the boom and subsequent bust in technology stocks (which were generally 'growth' stocks offering little or no dividend).
 Income producers such as bonds or dividend-paying stocks should be important components of any sensible investor's toolkit.